linode/docs/docs/databases/elasticsearch/Visualize-Apache-Web-Server-Logs-using-Elastic-Stack-on-Debian-8.md

 Fields represent the values parsed from the Apache logs, such as `agent`, which represents the `User-Agent` header, and `bytes`, which indicates the size of the web server response.

-### Log Analysis
+### Analytze Logs

 Before continuing, generate a couple of dummy 404 log events in your web server logs to demonstrate how to search and analyze logs within Kibana:

     for i in `seq 1 2` ; do curl localhost/notfound-$i ; sleep 0.2 ; done

-#### Searching
+#### Search Data

 The top search bar within the Kibana interface allows you to search for queries following the [query string syntax](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/query-dsl-query-string-query.html#query-string-syntax) to find results.

-For example, to find the 404 error requests we generated from among 200 OK requests, enter the following the in search box:
+For example, to find the 404 error requests you generated from among 200 OK requests, enter the following in the search box:

     response:404

-Then click the magnifying glass search button.
+Then, click the magnifying glass search button.

 ![Kibana 5 Search Bar](/docs/assets/elastic-stack-debian-8-kibana-search-bar.png)

 The user interface will now only return logs that contain the "404" code in their response field.

-#### Analyzing
+#### Analyze Data

 Kibana supports many types of Elasticsearch queries to gain insight into indexed data.
-For example, consider the traffic that resulted in a 404 not found response code.
+For example, consider the traffic that resulted in a "404 - not found" response code.
 Using [aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html), useful summaries of data can be extracted and displayed natively in Kibana.

 To create one of these visualizations, begin by selecting the "Visualize" tab:

 ![Kibana 5 Visualize Tab](/docs/assets/elastic-stack-debian-8-kibana-visualize-tab.png)

-Then select one of the icons to create a visualization:
+Then, select one of the icons to create a visualization:

 ![Kibana 5 Create Visualization](/docs/assets/elastic-stack-debian-8-kibana-create-visualization.png)